patricia-ternes/github-pages_form/README.md

 # GitHub Pages Forms

-In this repository I show a simple way of using forms in GitHub/Jekyll pages.
+In this repository I show a simple way of using forms in GitHub/Jekyll pages (without PHP or JavaScript).

 ## Credits